PHAREHUB/PHARE/doc/communications.md

-Coarse to fine particle transactions are needed to fill the ghost zone of patches found at the level boundary (see the region between the dashed and solid lines in the above figure about regridding).
+Coarse to fine particle Messengers are needed to fill the ghost zone of patches found at the level boundary (see the region between the dashed and solid lines in the above figure about regridding).

 At first_step, the solver needs to get particles in `coarseToFineNew` so to fill the moments on the level incomplete nodes.
 Note that at the moment the code is in advanceLevel(), `coarseToFineOld` ParticleArray is already filled, either from level initialization (see above) or from moving `coarseToFineNew` particles in it at the end of last time step.